NZSpark/DirectBroking/README.md

-# DBroker, an Android App for the users of Direct Broking to trade stocks in New Zealand.
+# DBroker (old version, and no update any more), an Android App for the users of Direct Broking to trade stocks in New Zealand.

 Implemented the most important features of the website: http://directbroking.co.nz .

 Full features are developed: